Toby-VandenBerge/Arithmetic-Evaluation-Server/README.md

 ```

 ### Client
-It is possible to have n number of clients executing concurrently.
+- It is possible to have n number of clients executing concurrently.

-EvaluationServerIp defaults to '127.0.0.1'
+- EvaluationServerIp defaults to '127.0.0.1'

-EvaluationServerPort defaults to 59667
+- EvaluationServerPort defaults to 59667

-Configuration can be found at
+- Configuration can be found at:
 ```
 src/Arithmetic.Evaluation.Client/appsettings.json
 ```